frozenleaves/SC-Track/readme.md

 ### Installation

-To install the latest version of SC-Track, please download SC-Track from this github repository, navigate to the SC-Track folder and run the command:
+To install the latest version of SC-Track, please download SC-Track from this github repository, navigate to the downloaded SC-Track folder and run the command:

 `python setup.py install`

+Note：

--   Note： On some systems, the required package `pylibtiff` cannot be installed directly by pip.
+On some systems, the required package `pylibtiff` cannot be installed directly by pip.
 Please use the following command instead:

 `conda install libtiff`

 or you can download the wheel package from [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pylibtiff), and use the command `pip install pylibtiff.whl` to install the package.

 On `Linux` or `macOS`, you can use the command `pip install pylibtiff`.

 The installation times on a "normal" desktop computer should not exceed 5 minutes assuming that the computer is connected to a reasonably fast (10 Mbps) broadband connection.

 If you encounter the following error `ValueError: Failed to find TIFF header file`, you can try running `sudo apt-get install libtiff5-dev` to fix the error.

 -----------------------